 Yet this is not a unique history.

-However, this is not a novelty in the region.
-After Israel’s independence in 1948, apart from hundreds of thousands of Palestinians who became refugees in that time, approximately 850,000 Jewish refugees fled from their native countries – ranging from Egypt, Algeria, Syria, Tunisia, Morocco and Yemen – amidst accusations of being accomplices and spies at the time of the independence of the State of Israel.
+However, this is not a novelty for the region.
+After Israel’s independence in 1948, apart from hundreds of thousands of Palestinians who became refugees in that time, approximately 850,000 Jewish refugees fled from their native countries — ranging from Egypt, Algeria, Syria, Tunisia, Morocco and Yemen — amidst accusations of being accomplices and spies at the time of the State of Israel’s independence.

 My own research is on the experience of Jewish refugees from the Arab world in the aftermath of 1948, which will in turn help me understand the causes and conditions — on a global level — that lead to expulsion and exodus.

 Indeed, failing to recognize particular histories is not unique to these countries.
-For example, China has had a difficult time in recognizing the crackdown of Tiananmen Square, and Turkey has yet to recognize the Armenian genocide, Japan also maintains a sensitive relationship with Koreans who remember the imperial era.
-Israel also has yet to recognize the plight of the Palestinian exodus, and Colombia has yet to account for thousands of displaced and disappeared civilians.
+For example, China has had a difficult time in recognizing the crackdown of Tiananmen Square, and Turkey has yet to recognize the Armenian genocide.
+Japan also maintains a sensitive relationship with Koreans who remember abuses during the imperial era.
+Israel also has yet to recognize the plight of the Palestinian exodus.
+Colombia has yet to account for thousands of displaced and disappeared civilians.